sassanh/headless-kivy/README.md

-# Kivy Headless Renderer
+# Headless Kivy

-This project provides utilities to render Kivy applications headlessly.
-It can be used in test environments, it also provides tools for snapshot testing.
+Provides utilities to render Kivy applications headlessly.
+It calls a callback whenever something has changed in the framebuffer in a locality.

-It can also be used on a Raspberry Pi or similar devices to render the Kivy application on a custom display like an SPI display.
+It can be used to render the Kivy application on a custom display like an SPI display, it provides tools for local updates, limiting the bandwidth and limiting the fps based on the spec of the display.

+It can also be used in test environments with it tools for snapshot testing.

+You can control the orientation of the display and flipping the display horizontally and vertically.

-The renderer is optimized to not schedule a render when nothing has changed since the last rendered frame.
+The renderer is optimized to not schedule a render when nothing has changed since the last rendered frame, by default it divides the screen into tiles and checks each tile for changes separately.

+It can be configured to use double buffering, so that the next frame is generated while the last frame is being transmitted to the display.

+You can have multiple instances of the headless renderer in the same application, each works as a portal to your display (or multiple different displays).

 ## 📦 Installation